-My Dad would be very proud at me taking part
+My Dad would be very proud at me supporting the March

 William lost his father to prostate cancer in 2015.
-He is marching for men to raise awareness as well as vital funds
+He is supporting our March for Men to raise awareness as well as vital funds

 William lost his father, Brian, to prostate cancer in 2015.
 Brian was diagnosed with advanced prostate cancer at the age of 48 in 2012.
 At the time Brian was having severe pain in his back, which transpired was the fact that the cancer had spread outside of the prostate to his pelvis, which was causing the pain.

-'When I found out about Dad it was quite saddening and I had questions I wanted to ask.
-My dad always kept strong and kept quietly battling on and didn’t let the disease take over his mind or affect him in anyway.
+'When I found out about Dad it was quite sad and I asked "would he be in a wheel chair?" and "would he die?".
+My dad always kept strong and kept quietly battling on.

 We knew we had to spend the most amount of time with Dad and that we had to give him a good quality of life.

 'I think we all dug in and did our best for Dad and we all comforted him during the disease.
 It was hard when Dad was going for treatment and it was long process that took a toll on us as a family.
 I suppose we struggled through it and we knew what was coming but we didn’t want that to overcome us and we wanted the best for Dad and we wanted him to get the best quality of life.